PeterYaoNYU/frugal-leader-election/README.md

 identified bug: after batch commit, did not send acknowledgement for all previous messages, causing trouble in max in flight mode, the client will get stuck for not receiving any ack.

+too many worker threads actually degrade the performance.
+Weird.

+Is the bottleneck at the single UDP socket responsible for both ingress and egress of all packets?
+A simple program to test the limit of a single socket might be interesting.

 ### How to run?

 > To reproduce, you should only run on the Wisconsin Cluster of CloudLab.
 Emulab has known issue to delay messages without conforming to the predetermined distribution, causing inferior performance.